stateful/runme-terramate-example/README.md

 curl $APP_URL2
 ```

-Open the URL on the browser to check the running service.
+Optionally you can open the URL on the browser to check the running service.

 To avoid unnecessary charges to your account let's destroy all stacks: